 Ph.D.
 Student Research Fellowship

-Active IRP Graduate Research Fellows who are close to finishing their studies are eligible to compete for a Ph.D.
+Active IRP Graduate Research Fellows (i.e., current-academic year GRFs who are regularly attending seminars) who are close to finishing their studies are eligible to compete for a Ph.D.
 Student Research Fellowship that provides a year of support to complete their doctoral dissertation.
 Competitions are held during late fall or early spring.
 In addition to the one-year fellowships, summer support is provided to one or two runners-up when funds are available.
 The funding is made possible by support from the Assistant Secretary for Planning and Evaluation in the U.S. Department of Health and Human Services.

-Active IRP Graduate Research Fellows beyond their first year of graduate school are eligible to request support for their research training up to $700 per year.
+Active IRP Graduate Research Fellows (i.e., current-academic year GRFs who are regularly attending seminars) beyond their first year of graduate school are eligible to request support for their research training up to $700 per year.
 Support can be for:

-- research support for costs related to data collection such as transcription, participant payments or mileage [To apply: submit one page write up of the research including a brief budget justification to IRP’s Associate Director for Training and Research];
+- research support for costs related to data collection such as transcription, participant payments or mileage [To apply: submit one page write up of the research including a brief budget justification to IRP’s Associate Director for Research and Training];

-- for conference travel and registration fees associated with presenting a poverty-research-related poster or paper at a research conference [To apply: submit application for conference attendance support to IRP’s Associate Director for Training and Research].
+- for conference travel and registration fees associated with presenting a poverty-research-related poster or paper at a research conference [To apply: submit application for conference attendance support to IRP’s Associate Director for Research and Training].